 Reynolds was born in Providence, Rhode Island.
 For much of his childhood he lived in West Barrington, Rhode Island, in a home attached to the Nayatt Point Lighthouse (built in 1828).
 He received a B.A. magna cum laude from Amherst College and a Ph.D. from the University of California, Berkeley.
-Before coming to the Graduate Center, he taught American literature and American studies at Northwestern University, Barnard College, New York University, Rutgers University, Baruch College, and the Sorbonne–Paris III.
+Before coming to the Graduate Center, he taught American literature, American studies, and U. S. history at Northwestern University, Barnard College, New York University, Rutgers University, Baruch College, and the Sorbonne–Paris III.

 The Bancroft Prize, the Lincoln Prize, the Christian Gauss Award, the Abraham Lincoln Institute Book Award, the Ambassador Book Award, the Gustavus Myers Outstanding Book Award, finalist for the National Book Critics Circle Award.

 American Renaissance; Mining the Archives, Reinterpreting the Past; Slavery and Abolition; Abraham Lincoln; Colonial and Early Federal American Literature; The Civil War Era